-Liquidity risk arises where there are insufficient funds to meet liabilities, particularly claims.
-This may affect assets held by syndicates, provided as members' capital and held by the Society.
+Liquidity risk arises where there are insufficient funds to meet liabilities as they fall due.
+This is considered for assets held by syndicates provided as members' capital, and held by the Society.

 Managing agents are expected to manage the cash needs of their syndicates on an ongoing basis and to avoid becoming forced sellers of assets.
 They are required to have an asset liability matching (ALM) policy which describes how they manage any duration risk arising from a mismatch between syndicate investments and policyholder liabilities.
 Generally, syndicates have a high concentration of liquid assets, namely cash and government securities.